 My narcissism aside.
 One issue with this, is that there is more audience for people who want to do Drink & Draw style Zoom classes, and the college class style is a ton more work for everyone involved.
 I underestimated both these things.

-So going forward, the class is a show.
+Going forward, the class is a show.
 It’s my hope that this will help provide a system for finding the audience for a more focused Advanced class, later.
 As well as offering me the time to fully flesh out the material.
 It will allow the drink and draw kids to get their fill by watching, and allow the people who like me, want to go a little deeper, will have time to find each other.

 Some things I’m going to try and change for next week.
 After the lesson we are going to do a fast introduction of the participants.
 There are going to be sound effects!
 And I’m going to have a lot more energy in the lesson section.
 By the end of the four weeks, I should start having hand outs and a straight up syllabus to peruse.